Captain Dell D. Bull, U.S. Navy

 Commander, Naval Air Force, U.S. Pacific Fleet

-Captain Kelley reported to Commander, Naval Air Force, U.S. Pacific Fleet as Chief of Staff in August 2011.
+Captain Bull reported to Commander, Naval Air Force, Pacific Fleet as Chief of Staff in September 2013.

 Captain Bull has accumulated over 4,800 flight hours and 950 carrier landings in three different airframes.
 He is entitled to wear the Legion of Merit with a gold star, Defense Meritorious Service Medal, the Meritorious Service Medal with 2 gold stars, 3 Air Medals with Combat "V", six Strike/Flight Medals, Navy and Marine Corps Commendation Medal with gold star, the Navy Achievement Medal with 2 gold stars, among other campaign and unit awards.